Meghan Markle Wears Givenchy to Princess Eugenie's Royal Wedding

 Meghan Markle is stunning at Princess Eugenie's wedding in Givenchy.

-Now that she's a royal and now invited to the celebratory event, she kept it safe in a navy blue ensemble from the designer, complete by a coat and matching fascinator.
+Now that she's a royal and a VIP guest, she kept it safe in a navy blue ensemble from the designer, complete by a coat and matching fascinator.
+Then, she added navy blue pumps—a pair of shoes that she and Kate Middleton love—Pippa Small Jewelry and a blue clutch.

+Overall, it's safe to say that the American-born royal's style is the perfect ensemble for a wedding guest—safe, stunning and designer.